 Having done your homework you then call that Architectural practice and find out who is dealing with the particular project that interests you.
-Your objective is to get on to that all important tender list.
+Your objective is to get on to that all-important tender list.
 Briefly, introduce yourself, your company and what you do.
-Find out if the project is going ahead, what course of action to take and agree a call back time with your new contact.
-You can then formulate your letter or email with company information and the content discussed along with track record and agreed time for a call back.
+Find out if the project is going ahead, what course of action to take and agree on a callback time with your new contact.
+You can then formulate your letter or email with company information and the content discussed along with track record and agreed time for a callback.
 It may well be that you put the phone down with a lot more information than that but this will be enough for the first call.
 Add the information carefully to your contact database.

 The Call back

 Having agreed the ‘best’ time for a recall the architect will be thinking along the lines of who to include on the tender list.
 This next call will include confirming the procurement route, timing, the number of bidders to be included on the list and how many ‘new names’ they will be considered for this one.
 In developing relationships listen carefully to the architect, in this case, ask what criteria will be used to select the list of tenderers.
 If you have built this relationship well you might consider setting an appointment to meet the decision makers.

 By asking questions you will quickly build a picture of the requirements needed for the project you are chasing.
 Will, they select the contractor on price only or will time availability be an issue.
 How much will technical competence in key areas be taken into consideration?
 Are they looking for site managers who have experience in working in occupied buildings for example?
 These questions will give you an understanding of the clients’ requirements even before the tender list is drawn up.
 I have found it helpful to agree a callback time with your contact on each call.